 - Cool and calm under pressure

-A strength that has nothing to do with the restaurant industry—like I’m very good with computers—indicates that the candidate might not be well-suited for this fast-paced environment.
+A strength that has nothing to do with the restaurant industry — like being good with computers — indicates that the candidate might not be well-suited for this fast-paced environment.

-The benefit of asking this question comes, not just from the candidate’s answer, but from how he delivers that answer as well.
-You certainly don’t want to hear that his greatest weakness is his temper—that doesn’t translate well to the busy restaurant environment.
+The benefit of asking this question comes, not just from the candidate’s answer, but from how they deliver that answer as well.
+You certainly don’t want to hear that their greatest weakness is their temper — that doesn’t translate well to the busy restaurant environment.

-But whatever weakness he does tell you about, do you feel he’s being honest and humble about it?
-Does he mention that he’s trying to work on improving that weakness?
-The answer he gives, as well as how he gives it, can help you see what kind of an employee he might become.
+But whatever weakness the interviewee does tell you about, do you feel they’re being honest and humble about it?
+Do they mention that they’re trying to work on improving that weakness?

-Does he get nervous and tongue-tied, or does he stay calm and answer easily?
-This, too, shows how he will likely behave during a busy dinner shift when problems are coming fast and furious.
+Does the interviewee get nervous and tongue-tied, or do they stay calm and answer easily?
+This, too, shows how they will likely behave during a busy dinner shift when problems are coming fast and furious.

 Asking this question can help reveal the candidate’s knowledge of the restaurant industry.
 Does the candidate’s answer use common restaurant terminology?
-Is she familiar with the ins-and-outs of serving customers?
+Are they familiar with the ins-and-outs of serving customers?

 This question makes a great follow up to “What is your favorite part of serving?”
 There are always parts of the job that people dislike: the schedule, the hours, the rush followed by the lull in activity.